-The content depends on which version you buy, as you have the option to buy just the watch, or to buy it as a kit together with the Polar H7 pulse sensor.
-The test unit is black, but Polar also sells the watch with a deep blue strap, so if the black watch looks too sober to you, you can consider getting the blue version.
+Its contents will depend on which version you buy, as you have the option of buying just the watch, or buying it as a "kit" along with the Polar H7 pulse sensor.
+The test unit is black, but Polar also sells the watch with the strap in deep blue.
+So if you find the black watch too sober, you may want to consider getting the blue version.

 All this is what is included in the small box.
 Certainly, the Polar V800 travels pretty close to your home (tourist category they call it).